ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

    |         ^^^^ second mutable borrow occurs here
 ```

-However, if we wrap the value in a `Cell`.
-Now we can modify the value through shared references:
+This is a perfect use case for `Cell`.
+If we wrap the value in a `Cell`, then we can modify the values through shared references:
 ```rust
 impl Node {
     fn update_count(&self) {